jeffrose/emitter/docs/API.md

 <a name="Emitter.every"></a>

 ### Emitter.every : <code>[symbol](#external_symbol)</code>
-The symbol used to listen for events of any `type`.
+An id used to listen for events of any `type`.
 For _most_ methods, when no `type` is given this is the default.

+Listener bound to every event will **not** execute for Emitter lifecycle events, like `:maxListeners`.

 Using `Emitter.every` is typically not necessary.